reflectoring/reflectoring.github.io/_posts/2020-06-27-lsp-explained.md

 All is well and our system is processing payments as expected.
 At some point, the marketing team decides to introduce reward points to increase customer loyalty.
 Customers get a small number of reward points for each purchase.
 They can use the points to buy products on the site.

 Ideally, we should be able to just add a `RewardsCard` class that extends `PaymentInstrument` and be done with it.
-But we find that adding it violates LSP!
+But we find that adding it violates the LSP!

 There are no fraud checks for Rewards Cards.
 Details are not sent to payment gateways and there is no concept of a fingerprint identifier. `PaymentProcessor` breaks as soon as we add `RewardsCard`.